Best Food Logging Methods for 2026: Apps vs. Photos vs. Paper

 How It Works

 You can input food information through multiple methods (photos, voice, text, or barcodes), and AI handles the complex work of identifying foods, estimating portions, and calculating nutritional information.
+For example, Hoot lets you text like you're chatting with a friend ("Had a chicken burrito and a coke"), and it does the math instantly.

 Pros